 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
 Without a reasonable FICO score, buying a house is harder and, you could end up renting longer than you expected in Landrum, South Carolina until your score improves.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with most people normally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
 Some of the factors in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Improving your credit is the first step in buying a home.
+We're used to working with all levels of FICO scores.
 Call us at 828-817-1796 and we can help you get on the right track to the home of your dreams.

 Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.